clinicjs/node-clinic/README.md

 ```

 Finally shut down your server (Ctrl+C).
 Once the server process has shutdown
-<code>clinic doctor</code> will analyse the collected data and detect what type of issue
+`clinic doctor` will analyse the collected data and detect what type of issue
 you are having.
 Based on the issue type, it will provide a recommendation for
 you.

-For example, to debug I/O issues, use <code>clinic bubbleprof</code>:
+For example, to debug I/O issues, use `clinic bubbleprof`:

 ```
 clinic bubbleprof -- node server.js
 ```

-Then benchmark your server again, just like you did with <code>clinic doctor</code>.
+Then benchmark your server again, just like you did with `clinic doctor`.

 Note that when looking at the CPU graph you might notice that it doesn't
 necessarily go from 0-100 but might go from 0-200 or higher.
 This is because the